Grand Slam Of Darts 2024 Betting Offers

 |Third In Group

 As with any competition that has taken place over a number of years, the Grand Slam Of Darts offers more to the winner now than it did when the competition started.
 In 2007, for example, the winner received just £80,000 with the runner-up getting £35,000, all from a total prize pool of £300,000.

-The player that won the group also received a bonus of £3,500.
-The total prize pool available was £550,000, which is a marked increase on the competition’s inaugural year.
-That is reflected in the fact that the runner-up in 2019 received almost double what the runner-up did in 2007.
+The player that wins the group also receives a bonus of £3,500.
+The total prize pool available was £650,000, which is a marked increase on the competition’s inaugural year.
+That is reflected in the fact that the runner-up in 2023 received double that of the runner-up 2007.

 The competition has long proven to be a popular one with television audiences.
 ITV had the coverage for the first four iterations of the Grand Slam Of Darts, with the inaugural year shown mostly on ITV1.
-The coverage shifted to ITV 4 after that.
+The coverage shifted to ITV 4.

 Viewing figures in 2009 ranged from 208,000 to a high of 454,000 for the final.
 In 2011 Sky took over the broadcast rights and the competition has remained on the pay-tv network ever since.

 The History Of The Grand Slam Of Darts

 Obviously there’s a very real extent to which the competition’s youth in comparison to other darts tournaments means that its history is still to be written.
 The first iteration of the event took place in 2007 at the Wolverhampton Civic Hall, with the 32 best players from across both darts organisations being invited to take part.
 It involved the players being split into groups and was eventually won by Phil ‘The Power’ Taylor when he defeated Andy Hamilton in the final.